zhongyin/zhongyin.github.io/README.md

 ## Go

+- [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
+- [go-dev-frame/sponge](https://github.com/go-dev-frame/sponge) - A powerful and easy-to-use Go development framework that enables you to effortlessly build stable, reliable, and high-performance backend services with a "low-code" approach.
+- [containers/podman](https://github.com/containers/podman) - Podman: A tool for managing OCI containers and pods.
-- [krillinai/KlicStudio](https://github.com/krillinai/KlicStudio) - A video translation and dubbing tool powered by LLMs, offering professional-grade translations and one-click full-process deployment.
-It can generate content optimized for platforms like YouTube，TikTo
+- [krillinai/KlicStudio](https://github.com/krillinai/KlicStudio) - A video translation and dubbing tool powered by LLMs, offering 99 language translations and one-click full-process deployment.
+It can generate content optimized for platforms like YouTube，TikTok, and
 - [playwright-community/playwright-go](https://github.com/playwright-community/playwright-go) - Playwright for Go a browser automation library to control Chromium, Firefox and WebKit with a single API.
 - [oschwald/maxminddb-golang](https://github.com/oschwald/maxminddb-golang) - MaxMind DB Reader for Go
 - [thrasher-corp/gocryptotrader](https://github.com/thrasher-corp/gocryptotrader) - A cryptocurrency trading bot and framework supporting multiple exchanges written in Golang.